 Use A Product With Slip

 A product with slips refers to how well the product is distributed through your hair.
-Products like heavy gels, mousse, and even curl curl cream can be too dense for curl training.
+Products like heavy gels, mousse, and even curl cream can be too dense for curl training.

 Choose lightweight products that glide through your hair.
 This helps eliminate friction caused by running your fingers or a brush through your hair.